gocrushgoals/Challenge-One/README.md

  To install this application, clone the code into your terminal for the respective repository.

 ## Usage
-Use the navigation bar to view the selected sections of the webpage.
+Visit the link to the webpage here https://gocrushgoals.github.io/Challenge-One/ Use the navigation bar to view the selected sections of the webpage.

 ## Credits